cmenegoli/Group-Project-3/README.md

+Project 3
-Data Visualization track
+Data Visualization of Emissions and Waste Management from Oil and Gas Data Visualization track

-On this project we aim to show the data collected on emissions and waste management from Oil and Gas over the years and per capita.

-The Toxics Release Inventory (TRI) tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.
-Certain industrial facilities in the U.S. must report annually how much of each chemical is recycled, combusted for energy recovery, treated for destruction, and disposed of or otherwise released on- and off-site.
-This information is collectively referred to as production-related waste managed.

-Data exploration: For the analysis, we used the following official website for the Environmental Protection Agency.

-Team Members:
+Contributors
 Carolina Menegoli
 Trina Alaniz
 Iryna Balanivska
 Laura Lang
 Frances Zhu

+Project Overview

+This project aims to visualize and analyze data on emissions and waste management from the oil and gas sector over various years and per capita.
+We focus on data collected by the Toxics Release Inventory (TRI), which tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.

+Data Sources

+The data for our analysis is sourced from the Environmental Protection Agency (EPA) and includes metrics on how much of each chemical is recycled, combusted for energy recovery, treated for destruction, or otherwise released on-site and off-site.
+This information is collectively referred to as production-related waste managed.

+ Project Structure

+- `Database/`: Contains the SQL database files and schemas.
+- `csv_data/`: Includes CSV files that store the data used in the project.
+- `static/`: Holds static files like stylesheets and JavaScript files for the web interface.
+- `templates/`: Contains HTML templates for the web interface.
+- `Flask_app.py`: The main Flask application script to run the web server.
+- `*.ipynb`: Jupyter notebooks that contain the data analysis and visualization code.
+- `README.md`: Provides an overview and instructions for the project.